benallfree/nojank/packages/core/readme.md

 # Ideas already considered

+## Recursive `run`

+This is an interesting idea but it's unclear how it would be implemented. `run` is meant to break up synchronous tasks, but `run` itself is asynchronous.

+`run` currently does not await any promises, and it would cause serious queue delays if it did.
+For now, or until we have a better understanding of how to implement asynchronous jobs, `run` cannot be called recursively.

+To allow recursive calls to `run`, nojank would need to create a stacked job queue where it executes all jobs in the top-most stack before returning execution to previous stacks.

+Recursion would also need to work across priority pools.
+If a higher priority job calls a lower priority job, that lower priority job would need to execute in a new stack and finish.
+Meanwhile, incoming jobs should not be added to temporary/recursion stacks, but to the main queue - which may be paused for recursion, which means any recursive call has the effect of pausing all current and new jobs.
+This tradeoff seems unacceptable.

 ## Balance the time given to swimlanes in the same pool.

 The idea here is that if one swimlane is a bad actor or otherwise hogging the execution slice time, the scheduler will know and skip it in future rounds until the other swimlanes in the same pool have received their share of the time.